MiguelMonederoRubio/MasterDataScience_FinalProject_TFM/README.md

 ## 3. Front-end
-The front-end has been done on streamlit, to use it you will need to run the “myapp.py” file.
-In this section we will be analyzing the different data visualizations that are in it.
+The front-end has been done on streamlit, to use it you will need to run the “myapp.py” file: streamlit run “your directory” /myapp.py

 <img width="426" alt="image" src="https://user-images.githubusercontent.com/92814876/173616829-c23bbf49-d4ce-4776-97f5-7b10b17e3b1c.png">
 Link to video on YouTube: https://youtu.be/hWlolS7YmA4![image](https://user-images.githubusercontent.com/92814876/173616864-93e320fd-cd47-4c76-8136-cd0c2e4b7743.png)